littledivy/deno-os/README.md

-Setup Deno (x86_64-unknown-linux-gnu) to run on the a minimal Linux kernel build.
+Setup Deno (x86_64-unknown-linux-gnu) to run on a minimal Linux kernel build.

 ![](.github/boot.png)